grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/selecting-ui-elements.md

 ## Playwright locator for Grafana UI elements

-All [pages](https://github.com/grafana/plugin-tools/tree/main/packages/plugin-e2e/src/models/pages) defined by `@grafana/plugin-e2e` expose a `getByTestIdOrAriaLabel` method that returns a Playwright [locator](https://playwright.dev/docs/locators) that resolves to one or more elements selected.
-The pages do so by using the appropriate HTML attribute as defined on the element.
-Whenever you want to resolve a Playwright locator based on a Grafana UI selector, you should always use this method.
+All [pages](https://github.com/grafana/plugin-tools/tree/main/packages/plugin-e2e/src/models/pages) defined by `@grafana/plugin-e2e` expose a `getByTestIdOrAriaLabel` method.
+This method returns a Playwright [locator](https://playwright.dev/docs/locators) that resolves to one or more elements, using the appropriate HTML attribute as defined on the element.
+Whenever you want to resolve a Playwright locator based on a [grafana/e2e-selectors](https://github.com/grafana/grafana/tree/main/packages/grafana-e2e-selectors), you should always use this method.

 ```ts
 panelEditPage.getByTestIdOrAriaLabel(selectors.components.CodeEditor.container).click();